Alice Buttrick is an Associate at Cohen Milstein and a member of the firm’s Securities Litigation & Investor Protection practice group.

-- Stock Lending Markets Antitrust Litigation (S.D.N.Y): Cohen Milstein represents Iowa PERS, Los Angeles County Employees Retirement Association, Orange County Employees Retirement System and Sonoma County Employees’ Retirement Association in this ground-breaking lawsuit, in which plaintiffs allege collusion among six of the world’s largest investment banks to prevent modernization of the securities lending market, a critical component of a strong economy that enables trading activities like short selling and hedging while also ensuring that financial systems operate efficiently.
+- Stock Lending Markets Antitrust Litigation (S.D.N.Y): Cohen Milstein is Co-Lead Counsel, representing Iowa PERS, Los Angeles County Employees Retirement Association, Orange County Employees Retirement System and Sonoma County Employees’ Retirement Association in this ground-breaking lawsuit, in which plaintiffs allege collusion among six of the world’s largest investment banks to prevent modernization of the securities lending market, a critical component of a strong economy that enables trading activities like short selling and hedging while also ensuring that financial systems operate efficiently.

 - Nieves v.
 Performance Sports Group Ltd. (S.D.N.Y.): Cohen Milstein is Lead Counsel in this high-profile, putative securities class action involving PSG’s failure to disclose that its purported financial success was not based on sustainable, “organic” growth as represented, but was driven by the company’s manipulative and coercive sale practices, which included pulling orders forward to earlier quarters and pressuring customers to increase their orders without regard for market demand.
 The SEC and Canadian authorities subsequently initiated investigations, and PSG filed for bankruptcy.

-- Eric Weiner v.
+- Weiner, et al. v.
 Tivity Health, Inc. (M.D.
-Tenn.): Cohen Milstein represents Oklahoma Firefighters Pension and Retirement System, as the Lead Plaintiff, and other purchasers of Tivity Health stock, in a putative securities class action for violations of the Exchange Act related to Tivity’s misleading the public about its relationship with United Healthcare, Inc.
+Tenn.): Cohen Milstein is sole Class Counsel, representing Oklahoma Firefighters Pension and Retirement System, as the Lead Plaintiff, and other purchasers of Tivity Health stock, in a putative securities class action for violations of the Exchange Act related to Tivity’s misleading the public about its relationship with United Healthcare, Inc.

 Prior to joining Cohen Milstein in 2018, Ms. Buttrick clerked for the Honorable Gerard E. Lynch of the United States Court of Appeals for the Second Circuit, as well as the Honorable Stefan R. Underhill of the United States District Court for the District of Connecticut.